pantheon-systems/wp-redis/readme.txt

 = How do I disable the persistent object cache for a bad actor? =

-A page load with 2,000 Redis calls can be 2 full seonds of object cache transactions.
+A page load with 2,000 Redis calls can be 2 full seconds of object cache transactions.
 If a plugin you're using is erroneously creating a huge number of cache keys, you might be able to mitigate the problem by disabling cache persistency for the plugin's group:

     wp_cache_add_non_persistent_groups( array( 'bad-actor' ) );